 Catfish are bottom-dwelling fish with whisker-like appendages on their noses, which they use to locate food in dark waters.
 They vary from small, peaceful species to larger, more predatory species.
 Because they can grow so large and are very tasty, catfish can live both in the wild and on farms.
+Bring out your favorite catfish rod and get ready to cast.
+With the following information, you should be able to greatly improve your chances of catching a cat.

 So, what do catfish eat?